dimple2015/mt_java_webserver/README.md

     $  mvn clean compile assembly:single

-4. This will create a "target" folder containing the application jar file: mt_java_webserver-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+4. This will create a "target" folder containing the application jar file with the dependencies: mt_java_webserver-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 Usage
 =============================